 .
 Learn More

-For assistance selecting the best fluorophore for your experiment, use our interactive Spectrum Viewer:
+Need assistance selecting the best fluorophore for your experiment, use our Fluorescence Spectrum Viewer:

-- View and compare spectra of multiple compounds for biological applications
+- View and compare fluorophores and fluorescent proteins for biological applications

 - Check spectral compatibility